Free fast shipping. Buy more, save more. Made in the USA and guaranteed.

 of wasted time and product.

 • What about a smaller container?
 Transferring your liquid to a smaller container will reduce the air space, but you'll still have oxygen in there.
-Since the labeling was on the original container, tracking the instruction labels and warnings
+Since the labeling was on the original container, tracking the instruction labels and warnings could be a problem.

 • What about exhaling into the container?
 As scuba divers or paramedics know, the air we exhale is NOT oxygen free.
 We inhale 21% oxygen and exhale about 15% oxygen.